spektrumrf/app/README.md

 ## Cloud Functions

-Connecting to Google Calendar requires a OAuth handshake, a service account is set up for this purpose.
+Connecting to Google Calendar requires an OAuth handshake, a service account is set up for this purpose.
 A Cloud Function on Firebase accessible via Google Cloud Console use the credentials for this account to access the desired Spektrum Google Calendar.
 In depth information can be found in the document in [the Secrets part](##Secrets).

 Any backend stuff that needs Node.js (in this case the `googleapis` library) can be implemented as a Cloud Function.

-### Develop
+### Install dependencies

 ```
 cd functions